sifive/wake/share/doc/wake/tutorial.md

 4
 ```

-Unlike C and the languages it inspired, wake's programming language is
-"functional" (like ML and Haskell) and follows conventions popular in that
+Wake uses a syntax more closely related to ML and other functional languages.
-domain.
-Most notably, functions in wake are applied to their arguments with
+Most notably, functions in wake are applied to their arguments with simple
-simple spaces rather than parentheses, so `f x y` is read as "function `f` run
+spaces rather than parentheses, so `f x y` is read as "function `f` run
 on `x` and `y`"; in C that would be `f(x, y)`.
-Looking at the example, `def
+Looking at the example,
-increment i = ...` introduces a function `increment` which takes a single
+`def increment i = ...` introduces a function `increment` which takes a single
 argument `i`, while `increment 3` calls that function with `i` equal to `3`.

 ```console